-The work of the Senate of the University of Klagenfurt is guided by the provisions of the Austrian Universities Act and the Statutes of the University of Klagenfurt, which follow the guiding principle of “universitas magistrorum et scholarium”.
+The work of the Senate of the University of Klagenfurt is guided by the provisions of the Austrian Universities Act and the Statute of the University of Klagenfurt, which follows the guiding principle of “universitas magistrorum et scholarium”.

 The sessions of the Senate shall be held with the members present.
-If this is not possible (e.g. due to exceptional circumstances), the sessions may be held in digital form.
-Moreover, in decision-making collegial bodies of the Senate, hybrid arrangements can be used to hold the sessions (e.g. to facilitate the inclusion of external members).
+If this is not possible, sessions may also be held in digital or, in justified cases, in hybrid form.
+In the event of digital or hybrid sessions, § 22 applies.

 § 1.
 Scope

-(1) These Rules of Procedure shall apply to the Senate of the University of Klagenfurt and, mutatis mutandis, to all collegial bodies appointed by the Senate pursuant to Section 25 (1/14) in conjunction with paragraphs 7 and 8 of the Universities Act 2002.
+(1) These Rules of Procedure shall apply to the Senate of the University of Klagenfurt and, mutatis mutandis, to all collegial bodies appointed by the Senate pursuant to § 25 (1/14) in conjunction with §§ 7 and 8 of the Universities Act 2002.

 (2) The Rules of Procedure shall be circulated to all members in advance of the constitutive session.